First Nations, Inuit, Métis and Urban Indigenous Cancer Strategy 2019–2023

 - Palliative and end-of-life care: Cultural competencies embedded into provincial education for service providers is helping to ensure Indigenous patients receive culturally safe palliative care.

-- Education: Healthcare professionals are learning about cultural safety, Indigenous history, rights, governance structures and issues, and anti-racism from 13 Indigenous Relationship and Cultural Safety courses.
+- Education: Healthcare professionals are learning about cultural safety, Indigenous history, rights, governance structures and issues, and anti-racism from 13 Indigenous Relationship and Cultural Awareness courses.

 Ontario Health is a new government agency that, once fully established, will be responsible for ensuring Ontarians receive high-quality health care services where and when they need them.